LawiOtieno/DhoRohoTranslator/replit.md

 ## Overview

-This is a full-stack web application that provides translation between Luo and Dho Roho languages, built for the Ruwe Holy Ghost Church community.
-The application features a React frontend with a Node.js/Express backend, using modern web technologies and a clean, accessible design.
+This is a frontend-only React application that provides translation between Luo and Dho Roho languages, built for the Ruwe Holy Ghost Church community.
+The application features a React frontend using modern web technologies with a clean, accessible design, and includes historical information about the church.

 ## User Preferences